giantswarm/docs/CONTRIBUTING.md

 #### List of shortcodes with explanation

+- `platform_support_table`: A table that displays information regarding which providers support a feature described in the context.
+Look for examples in the code base too understand how it is configured.
+The shortcode offers three parameters `aws`, `azure`, and `kvm`.
+Each one functions the same way:

+    - Multiple key-value-pairs can be set, separated by comma.
+Example: `alpha=v10.0.0,beta=v11.0.0,ga=v12.0.0`.

+    - Key-value-pairs use the `=` character to separate key and value.

+    - The key must be either `alpha`, `beta`, `ga`, or `roadmap`, with a meaning as follows.

+        - `alpha`: Version that made the feature available in an Alpha stage.
+If no value/version is given, it means that the feature is currently in the Alpha stage.

+        - `beta`: Version that made the feature available in a beta stage.
+If no value/version is given, it means that the feature is currently in the Beta stage.

+        - `ga`: Version that made the feature GA (general availability).
+If no value/version is given, it means that the feature is currently in the GA stage.

+        - `roadmap`: The feature is on our roadmap for the given provider.
+The value muest be the roadmap issue URL.

+    - For the keys `alpha`, `beta`, and `ga` the (optional) value is expected to be a semver version number of the workload cluster release.
+For example, `beta=v10.0.0` indicates that the feature was published in Beta in release v10.0.0.
+If only the key is present, but no value, this indicates that the version number is unknown.

+    - For the `roadmap` key, a value must be given, and the value must be the `https://github.com/giantswarm/roadmap` issue URL about the feature.

 - `autoscaler_utilization_threshold`: Utilization threshold for the kubernetes autoscaler, including percent unit, as we configure it by default.
 Below this utilization, the autoscaler will consider a node underused and will scale down.